ikmb/eagleimp/README.md

 ### Prerequisites
 EagleImp has been tested on an Ubuntu 22.04 Linux system, but should also work on similar (especially later) distributions.
+Installation time should take only a few minutes on a standard desktop computer.
 Compilation depends on the *development* files of several system libraries, in particular **OpenMP**, **zlib**, **BOOST** (filesystem and program_options), **TBB** and others.
 On Ubuntu, most dependencies can already be resolved by the following installation:
 ```